STAR-GO: Improving Protein Function Prediction by Learning to Hierarchically Integrate Ontology-Informed Semantic Embeddings: Results

 \subsection{\model generalizes to unseen GO terms}

-For zero-shot evaluation, we compared \model with DeepGOZero and DeepGO-SE, which have zero-shot capabilities, using the zero-shot dataset, where selected GO terms were excluded from all protein–term associations.
-To assess the contributions of different GO information sources, we ablated the structural and textual components of our GO embedding module and retrained the resulting variants, denoted STAR$_S$ (structural only, using anc2vec embeddings) and STAR$_T$ (textual-only, using SBERT-BioBERT embeddings), and STAR$_{ST}$ model combining both representations.
-All models, including baselines, were trained on the zero-shot dataset and evaluated on the full test set, with term-specific AUCs reported for each held-out GO term in Table~\ref{tab:zero-shot-comparison}.
+For zero-shot evaluation, we compared \model with DeepGOZero, DeepGO-SE, and TransFew, which have zero-shot capabilities, using the zero-shot dataset, where selected GO terms were excluded from all protein–term associations.
+To assess the contributions of different GO information sources, we ablated the structural and textual components of our GO embedding module, denoted STAR$_S$ (structural only, using anc2vec embeddings) and STAR$_T$ (textual-only, using SBERT-BioBERT embeddings), and STAR$_{ST}$ model combining both representations.
+All models, including baselines, were trained on the zero-shot dataset and evaluated on the full test set, with term-specific AUCs reported for held-out GO terms in Table~\ref{tab:zero-shot-comparison}.

-Across the 16 held-out GO terms, STAR-GO variants collectively achieve the highest zero-shot AUCs in 13 cases, consistently outperforming DeepGOZero and DeepGO-SE.
+Across the 16 held-out GO terms, STAR-GO variants collectively achieve the highest zero-shot AUCs in 13 cases, consistently outperforming DeepGOZero, DeepGO-SE and TransFew.
 Performance varies by ontology and GO embeddings: STAR$_T$ achieves the best results on most Molecular Function and Biological Process terms (e.g., GO:0001228 = 0.949, GO:0046330 = 0.960), highlighting the strength of semantic information captured from textual definitions.
 STAR$_S$ performs best on a few terms (e.g., GO:0032760 = 0.930, GO:1904813 = 0.903) but performs poorly for MF terms.
 The combined STAR$_{ST}$ model maintains stable and competitive performance across all ontologies, closely matching the textual variant.